Children's Hospital is part of the UPMC family.

 In biliary atresia, the openings of the hepatic ducts do not function normally, and this impedes the flow of bile from the liver into the gallbladder and the small intestine.
 Without a normal flow of bile, digestion is impaired, and toxins build up in the liver.
 Eventually, the backed-up bile damages the liver, resulting in scarring, loss of liver tissue, and cirrhosis.
 Children with the disease may require a liver transplant in order to live.

 When Jamie arrived at Trumbull County Children Services, she had already been diagnosed with biliary atresia.
 Before long, she became very ill.
-Bloated and jaundiced, she was in and out of the intensive care unit several times before she was referred to Children’s Hospital of Pittsburgh of UPMC.
+Bloated and jaundiced, she was in and out of the intensive care unit several times before she was referred to UPMC Children's Hospital of Pittsburgh.

 “In January of 2015 we learned that Jamie was very sick; she was not going to be leaving Children’s Hospital without a new liver,” says Marilyn.
 Some days, Jamie was inconsolable; the hospital had become her new normal.
 But, on other days, Jamie’s sunny personality showed through, and she didn’t seem as sick as she was.